jpbonson/WebScrapingTool/README.md

 ### Future Improvements:
 - generate a good documentation
-- change server to a more robust one
 - reference models by hiperlinks instead of PKs
 - reorganize tests to use factories, to avoid duplicated code
 - allow scraper to do POSTs in batches, to improve write performance